QEDan/QEDan.github.io/modeling_collaboration.md

 * Research can be reproduced by running the final modeling optimization script
 * Data science modeling can be more easily scaled to larger, distributed teams

+## Advice for Kaggle

+Kaggle is lousy with the copy-and-pasting code between notebooks problem.
+Instead of a competition between individual scripts, what if data science competitions required this kind of collaboration on a large, shared code base with a search through capabilities deciding on the best final model.
+Competitors could be evaluated by the combined lift provided by features they implemented or improved as evaluated in the optimization search.
+This might produce better results for the contest sponsors with a fraction of the computing power required.
+If not, at least it would stop training Kagglers in a questionable model of software collaboration.